flaime/DayViewJavaFX/README.md

 It can display an day calendar in minute, hour and day view whit the abilities to handle multiple events on the same time.
-It can also detect marking of minutes in the minute column.
+It can also detect marking of minutes.

 Some coming features:
 * Easy mount event listener